Our Yoga Classes

 A little bit of movement, a lot of relaxation and practice being present!
 This class is wonderful for yogis (and non-yogis!) of all levels.

 Prenatal yoga practice will help pregnant students move with ease and accommodate for a changing body.
 Students will learn modifications for poses as pregnancy progresses, plus enjoy a relaxing meditation.
-Students will be equipped with the tools needed to practice yoga freely at home or modify general group classes and prepare for birth with confidence.
+You’ll be equipped with the tools needed to practice yoga freely at home or modify general group classes and prepare for birth with confidence.

 BEGINNER?
 Consider starting here!
 The perfect class for those new to practice AND yogis who want to dive into the fundamentals of asana (physical postures), pranayama (breathwork), and meditation.

-Therapeutic Power Flow Yoga
+Power Flow Yoga

 Yoga Flow, or Vinyasa